lostisland/faraday/docs/middleware/index.md

 Faraday::Response::RaiseError.default_options = { include_request: false }
 ```

 After app initialization, all instances of the middleware will have the newly configured option(s).
-They can still be overriden on a per-instance bases (if handled in the middleware), like this:
+They can still be overridden on a per-instance bases (if handled in the middleware), like this:

 ```ruby
   Faraday.new do |f|